 MBCT (Mindfulness-Based Cognitive Therapy)

-Mindfulness-Based Cognitive Therapy (MBCT) is an evidence-based group therapy for preventing depressive relapse.
-It also reduces acute depression, anxiety and stress.
+Mindfulness-Based Cognitive Therapy (MBCT) is an evidence-based group therapy for preventing depressive relapse and treating mood disorders.
+It reduces depression, anxiety, and stress.

 Mindfulness is a non-judgmental way of paying attention to the present moment.
 Cognitive Behaviour Therapy is designed to bring awareness to the habitual negative thinking that leads to depressive and anxious spirals.
 Combined, MBCT interrupts how we habitually react to situations, so we can choose to respond in more skillful ways.